 YouTube TV DVR time limit

-YouTube TV allows subscribers to keep recorded content for nine months.
-While this is still an actual limit, it is a considerably more generous cap compared to other services.
+YouTube TV allows subscribers to keep recorded content for up to nine months.
+While this is still an actual limit, it is considerably more generous than other services.
 Yes, there are some live TV streaming services that let subscribers keep recorded content indefinitely, however, they are very few and far between.

-In contrast, the majority of competing services have a shorter time limit in place and in some cases, the limit is as low as one month.
-With the best part of a year available, this allows YouTube TV subscribers plenty of time to watch what they want without having to worry about recordings being automatically deleted.
+With the best part of a year available, this allows YouTube TV subscribers plenty of time to watch what they want, without having to worry about recordings being automatically deleted.

 YouTube TV cloud DVR time limit compared:

 |Live TV service||Keep for|

 |YouTube TV||9 months|

 |Hulu + Live TV||Indefinite|

 |Sling TV||No limit|

 The fact that YouTube TV’s DVR is free, unlimited, personalized, and content remains recorded for up to nine months, collectively explains exactly why YouTube TV offers the best cloud DVR experience overall.
 However, there are other considerations to keep in mind when comparing cloud DVR services, and the table below provides a good overview of many of the major limitations, compared to rival services.